cta-observatory/ctapipe/docs/pipeline/index.rst

     >>> def run(self,event):
     >>>     if event != None:
     >>>         return event.dl0.tels_with_data

-or if step have to send several output to its next step for one input.
+In case a step has to send several output to the next step :

 .. code-block:: python